One of London’s most recognizable and popular attractions is the London Eye.

 There are also additional premium experiences you can book for the London Eye, which we cover in a separate section.

-As you will see, if you book your ticket online at least a day in advance, you normally save around 10% on your ticket prices, with the exception of peak days.
+As you will see, if you book your ticket online at least a day in advance, you normally save on your ticket prices.

 Regardless of whether you are visiting on a peak or off-peak day though, we still recommend booking online in advance here as you will avoid the disappointment of turning up and finding there is no availability.